Gregg7878/studyhelper_Api1/README.md

-The Study Helper App - Backend is the server-side component of our study management application.
+The Study Helper API is the server-side component of our study management application.
 It is built using Ruby on Rails, a popular web application framework.
 This README file provides an overview of the backend application, installation instructions, and usage guide.

 Features
 1. Activity Management